js369620/js369620.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-## Hi!

 I'm Jack Sherlock.
-I am a game programmer and designer who has experience with various areas in video game development.
+I'm a game programmer and designer who has experience with various areas in video game development.

 I attended Ohio University originally to study Computer Science, but I knew making video games was what I really wanted to do.
 So, I switched majors to Virtual Reality and Game Development and focused on learning about more than just the code that goes into making a game.